 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 With dozens of trading platforms out there, it can be difficult to know which one is best for your needs.
-However, for active traders that like to geek out on the ins and outs of market data, there’s a platform that’s quickly making a name for itself among individual investors: Zacks Trade.
+However, for active traders who like to geek out on the ins and outs of market data, Zacks Trade may be the platform they are looking for.

 Founded by legendary investor Len Zacks, the Zacks Trade platform is a popular choice among people who take an active approach to their investing.
-Although it doesn’t quite have the name recognition of brokerages such as Vanguard or Fidelity, the company has been in the business of researching equities for more than 30 years and manages more than $5 billion in assets as of 2021.
+Although it doesn’t quite have the name recognition of brokerages such as Vanguard or Fidelity, the company has been in the business of researching equities for more than 30 years.

 But, is it the right trading platform for your needs?
 In this Zacks Trade review, we’ll walk you through the ins and outs of this trading platform.